-The current course of indexed pages in the SISTRIX Toolbox shows a noticeable up and down movement with a large degree of variation.
+If you current measure of Google indexed pages in the SISTRIX Toolbox shows a noticeable up and down movement with a large degree of variation, there are reasons why.
+We explain

 The amount of indexed pages in the SISTRIX Toolbox